Time poverty: In development studies

 Lack of clean energy and electrification lengthens committed time for women in developing countries.

 Time poverty is an important concept in women's empowerment in development studies, particularly when access to resources is limited.
 A key goal in time poverty reduction is allowing women to have more time to work in non-farm sectors of the economy.

+A Djiboutian orphan prepares to hang his clothes to dry after washing them in the new washing machine donated by the Joint Service Community Assistance Volunteers during Combined Joint Task Force deployment.

 Lack of access to household appliances worsens time poverty, particularly for women.
 One study found that lower wattage solar home systems were not sufficient in reducing time poverty, since appliances such as refrigerators and washing machines could not run on them.